Website Content Strategy in 2025: A Practical Guide

 8. Write with Search Engines in Mind – But for Humans First

-Search engine optimisation in 2025 remains essential, but a strong website content strategy now prioritises helpfulness and intent.
-Integrate keywords naturally while focusing on the needs of real people.
+Search engine optimisation in 2025 still matters.
+But a strong content strategy now puts helpfulness and intent first.
+Weave in keywords naturally and focus on real people.

 Some quick SEO-friendly tactics: